Does your computer take a long time to open programs or large files? Upgrading to a solid-state drive (SSD) could solve that problem!

 A solid-state drive — or SSD — is a storage device similar to your hard drive, but with advances in technology that make it run faster.

 Hard drives use metal platters to store data, which is accessed by an arm while the platter is spinning (see photo above).
-Think of this working like a record player.
+Think of this working as a record player.
 When booting up your computer, it takes time for the disk to speed up so it can perform.

 Solid-state drives store data to a flash memory chip, which are more efficient and contain no moving parts.
-This means that the drive will use less power and will have a reduced risk of hardware failure because there are less parts that can potentially go bad.
+This means that the drive will use less power and will have a reduced risk of hardware failure because there are fewer parts that can potentially go bad.